Taming-the-BEAST/FBD-tutorial/README.md

 ### The Tree Prior

-Next we will specify the prior distribution on the tree topology and branching times.
-You should notice an error notification (a red circle with an ``X'' in it) in the **Priors** panel to the left of **Tree.t:bearsTree**.
-If you mouse over this notification, you will se a message telling you that the default **Yule Model** is not appropriate for non-contemporaneous tips and that you must choose a different tree prior.
-Thus, here is where we specify the `fossilized birth-death process`.
+Next we will specify the prior distribution on the tree topology and branching times in the **Priors** panel.
+Here is where we specify that we want to use the `fossilized birth-death process`.

 >Change the tree model for `Tree.t:bearsTree` to **Fossilized Birth Death Model**.
 Reveal the options for the prior on `Tree.t` by clicking on the $\blacktriangleright$.